Chief Leschi Schools

 Chief Leschi Schools is a Native American tribal school located in the Puyallup Valley near Mount Rainier in Washington.
 It is a 200000 sqft facility which is intended to be a model for Native American education.
 The current building opened in 1996 serving Native American students from 92 different bands which comprise the Puyallup tribe of Indians.
 It is the largest Bureau of Indian Education (BIE)-affiliated school.

+The school is in the Waller census-designated place, in unincorporated Pierce County; that county is in the Seattle-Tacoma metropolitan area.
+It has a Puyallup postal address, but is not in Puyallup proper.

 History

 The school opened in 1976.
 Originally the school used Tacoma School District's Hawthorne Elementary School in Tacoma for its classrooms, and most of its students lived in Tacoma.
 In 1978 the secondary classes moved to floors two and three of the tribal administration building while elementary students moved to a new building built nearby.
 The older building, built in 1941, was five stories tall and made of concrete, and had previously been a hospital and a juvenile detention facility.

 Linda Rudolph became superintendent in 1985.

 By 1991 the older building was out of compliance with building codes and there was concern about its structural integrity.

 The current campus opened in fall 1996.
 Rudolph was removed as superintendent by the board on August 12, 1998.

 In 1999 the school had changes in its administration and laid off 50 teachers.

 In 2015 Amy Eveskcige, who previously worked for Puyallup School District and Tacoma Public Schools, became the superintendent of Chief Leschi.
 She was the first Puyallup member to be appointed superintendent.

 In May 2016 the school laid off 50 employees, with 22 of them being certified.
 The layoffs represented 27% of the employees.
 Students protested the layoffs.

 In November 2016 Eveskcige went on paid administrative leave.
 The school board had asked her to do so.
 By January 2017 the Puyallup Tribal Council temporarily ended the board's administration of the school and dissolved it, and began directly operating the school.
 The council returned Eveskcige from her paid leave.

 In 2020 Marc Brouillet was already serving as interim superintendent when he was officially appointed as superintendent.